RoyVoetman/iot-clients/README.md

 * [Wemos D1 mini](https://www.wemos.cc/en/latest/d1/d1_mini.html)

 ## Prerequisites
-All projects use [https://platformio.org/](Platform IO) which is an ecosystem for embedded development.
+All projects use [Platform IO](https://platformio.org/) which is an ecosystem for embedded development.
 It includes an IDE with Serial Port Monitor, a Framework/Library Registry and much more.

 In addition, a Platform IO supported micro controller (with WiFi support) is of course required.